leobip/leobip.github.io/_projects/2025-03-20-local-env-sonarqube.md

 ### What is SonarLint?

 [SonarLint](https://www.sonarlint.org/) is an IDE plugin that provides real-time linting and code analysis.
 It helps developers catch issues early in the development process, ensuring consistent and high-quality code.
-It can be confiugured to work alone or with connection to SonarQube profiles ), I will explain it later.
+It can be confiugured to work alone or with connection to SonarQube profiles, It functions as an extension of SonarQube when connected to the server.

+#### Connection between SonarLint and SonarQube

+* SonarLint can operate in two modes:

+	* Standalone mode: Works independently in the IDE.
+	* Connected mode: Synchronizes with a SonarQube server to share rules and configurations.

+* To connect SonarLint with SonarQube:

+	* Ensure that SonarQube is running.
+	* Install the SonarLint plugin in your IDE.
+	* Add the SonarQube URL in the SonarLint configuration.
+	* Authenticate with a SonarQube token.

 ---